anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-Genesis 6.9-22; 7.24; 8.14-19
-Psalm 46
-Romans 1.16,17;
-3.22b-28[29-31]
-Matthew 7.21-29

-Deuteronomy 11.18-21,26-28
-Psalm 31.1-5,19-24*
-Romans 1.16,17;
-3.22b-28[29-31]
-Matthew 7.21-29
+* **Genesis 6.9-22; 7.24; 8.14-19** begins a long series on the Pentateuch (Genesis, Exodus and Deuteronomy 34), which covers all of the Sundays after Trinity.
+(In the RCL, the series begins at Genesis 1.1 on Trinity Sunday.)
+A brief account is provided of Noah and the flood. **Psalm 46** says, 'Therefore we will not fear, though ... the waters rage and swell'.
+(Perhaps intentionally, there is a link with the 'floods' in the Gospel reading.)
+* **Romans 1.16,17; 3.22b-28 [29-31]** begins a 16-part semi-continuous series in Romans.
+* **Matthew 7.21-29** continues the series in Matthew (from 2 before Lent), on the theme of hearing and doing, with the house on rock or sand, and the floods coming.
+The 'Related' reading from **Deuteronomy 11.18-21, 26-28** is about blessing following obedience, and curse following disobedience.
+The 'Related' psalm, **Psalm 31.1-5, 19-24** [or 31.19-24] mentions God being a 'strong rock', and speaks of the blessings that come from fearing God.

 Year C

-* **1 Kings 18.20, 21 [22-29] 30-39** begins a long (chronological) series on the prophets, which lasts until the end of Ordinary Time.
+* **1 Kings 18.20, 21 [22-29] 30-39** begins a long (chronological) series on the prophets, which covers all of the Sundays after Trinity.
 The series has between zero and four weeks on Elijah (depending on the date of Easter, and out of sequence), followed by two weeks each for Elisha (the first of which is the transition from Elijah), Amos, Hosea and Isaiah, nine weeks in Jeremiah and Lamentations, and a final week in Joel.
 This reading begins the Elijah/Elisha series in 1 and 2 Kings, with Elijah on Mount Carmel. **Psalm 96** contrasts the Lord with idols.
 * **Galatians 1.1-12** begins a semicontinuous series in Galatians, with Paul's preaching of the gospel.
 * **Luke 7.1-10** continues the series in Luke (from Proper 3), with the centurion's faith.
 The 'Related' reading from **1 Kings 8.22-23, 41-43** asks God to answer the prayers of foreigners, while the 'Related' psalm, **Psalm 96.1-9** (part of the 'Continuous' psalm), invites the whole earth to draw near to the Lord.